Novel Challenges in Tracking Self-Interacting Dark Matter Subhalos: Conclusions

 Furthermore, recent studies suggest that SIDM can introduce numerical problems in N-body simulations beyond those encountered in CDM~\cite{Zhong:2023yzk,2024A&A...689A.300F, 2024JCAP...09..074P,2024arXiv240201604M,Fischer:2025rky}.
 In particular, differences in gravothermal evolution predictions can arise from the different SIDM scattering implementations, time step sizes, particle numbers, as well as energy non-conservation in the deep core-collapse regime, which may further complicate the task of halo-finding algorithms.
 Although the loss of core particles may not be sensitive to the specific scattering algorithm, a side-by-side comparison study across different simulation software may provide insights into the most robust SIDM subhalo identification and tracking algorithms.

 The loss of core particles has a more significant implication on using “orphan” models in SIDM simulations, which rely on one or more most-bound particles represent subhalos~\cite{1995ApJ...454....1S, 2006MNRAS.371..537W, 2010MNRAS.404.1111G, 2010ApJ...710..903M, 2019ApJS..245...16H, 2021ApJ...913..109S, 2021ApJS..252...19H,Bhattacharyya:2021vyd, 2023OJAp....6E..24K}, as such assumptions may not hold in SIDM.
-We note that it will be essential to develop similar tests for hydrodynamic simulations in both CDM and SIDM.
-In particular, non-gravitational physics (e.g., supernova feedback) can presumably also lead to the unbinding of core particles in these scenarios, which we will leave for future work.
+We note that it will be essential to develop similar tests for hydrodynamic simulations in both CDM and SIDM. {For example, a recent study shows that collisional particles (such as gas particles in hydrodynamic simulations) may not be reliable tracers for tracking subhalos~\cite{Moreno:2025nps}.} Furthermore, non-gravitational physics (e.g., supernova feedback) can presumably also lead to the unbinding of core particles in these scenarios, which we will leave for future work.

 \acknowledgments

 We thank Benedikt Diemer and Hyunsu Kong for useful discussion.
 This work used data from the \textsc{SIDM Concerto} simulations~\cite{Nadler:2025jwh}, which are publicly available on Zenodo at \href{https://doi.org/10.5281/zenodo.14933624}{DOI: 10.5281/zenodo.14933624}.
 HBY was supported by the U.S. Department of Energy (de-sc0008541) and the John Templeton Foundation (63599).
 The computations presented here were conducted through Carnegie's partnership in the Resnick High Performance Computing Center, a facility supported by Resnick Sustainability Institute at the California Institute of Technology.
 Computations were also performed using the computer clusters and data storage resources of the HPCC at UCR, which were funded by grants from NSF (MRI-2215705, MRI-1429826) and NIH (1S10OD016290-01A1).
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the funding agencies.